Last week, I got a call from Amit Chawla (name changed) who was doing MBA in Finance from a reputed institute in Mumbai.

 Lastly, we come to the company for investment.
 At this level, the risk measures, market value and financial statements of the company are mined and analyzed in-depth.
 All documents are validated and the stock market research analyst creates a report stating whether an investment within the company will be beneficial or not.

-The series of order in which each of the elements are analyzed form the framework order.
+The series of order in which each of the elements is analyzed form the framework order.

 The pay package of stock market research analysts includes salary, plus bonus.
 Bonus depends on the performance of the analyst.